Wau00/Horiseon-HW-1/README.md

 -Heading attributes fall in sequential order -Incorporate a concise, descriptive tittle

-# Modifications on the HTMl
+# Modifications on the HTML

 - Added a reset.css stylesheet
 - Changed tittle to "Horiseon"